boztalay/PuppyFrame/README.md

-PictureWidget
+PuppyFrame
 =============

-An Android widget that displays selected pictures on your home screen
+An Android widget that displays selected pictures on your home screen.

+Pictures are organized into albums, and the picture rotates whenever the widget becomes visible again.